bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - How do you identify all relevant stakeholders in a project?
 What methods do you use to understand their interests and expectations?
 - Describe a time when stakeholder engagement was crucial to the success of a project.
 How did you manage their involvement?
 - How do you handle conflicting interests among stakeholders?
-Provide a specific example and explain your approach.

-#### Plan communication

-Planning communication is essential for ensuring that all stakeholders are informed, aligned, and engaged throughout the project.

-- **Communication strategy:** Develop a strategy for sharing updates and information.
-Decide on the frequency, tools, and formats for communication.
-Ensure that the communication plan is comprehensive and tailored to the needs of different stakeholders.
-- **Transparent communication:** Foster open and transparent communication to keep stakeholders informed and involved.
-Use tools like regular newsletters, project dashboards, and meetings to maintain transparency.

 #### Evaluate team dynamics